 There are independent shops on High Street and in the Market Place (which has car parking), including: a chemist, a bakers, a sweet shop, a chocolatier & ice cream shop, an acupuncturist, and several hairdressers.
 Plus a Spar shop, & a Lincolnshire Co-op food shop.
 Also in the Market Place is Kirton in Lindsey Town Hall.

-RAF Kirton in Lindsey, situated between the B1400 and B1398 on top of the ridge to the south-east of the town, closed at the end of March 2012 with parts of the site now
+RAF Kirton in Lindsey, situated between the B1400 and B1398 on top of the ridge to the south-east of the town, closed at the end of March 2012.

 St Andrews Church –